ushahidi/SMSSync/CONTRIBUTING.md

 * **master** has the most tested latest code, it's tags are released as [SMSSync][1] on the Google playstore.
 * **release** is a branch of `master` after feature freeze.
 Mainly for fine tuning and testing to get the code stable for a release.
 The changes made here are finally merged into master branch.
 After which a version tag is created for a release.

 Always, branch off the `master` branch.
-Typically something in this syntax.
+Typically something in this syntax. issue-number-fix-title.
+Eg. `24-fix-broken-message-filter`

 Feel free to join our public chat rooms on either [IRC, HipChat or Gitter][7] in case you want to talk more about what' you're working on.
 Actually we encourage you let us know what you're working.